Brambanan railway station

-Brambanan Station (BBN) also known as Prambanan Station, is a class I railway station located in Kebondalem Kidul, Prambanan, Klaten Regency, The station is included in the Operational Area VI Yogyakarta at an altitude of +146 meters.
-The station is the westernmost railway station in Klaten Regency.
+Brambanan Station (BBN) also known as Prambanan Station, is a class I railway station located in Kebondalem Kidul, Prambanan, Klaten Regency, Central Java, Indonesia; about 750 meter from Prambanan Temple complex.
+The station, which is the westernmost railway station in the regency, is at an altitude of +146 meters and operated by Operational Area VI Yogyakarta of Kereta Api Indonesia (KAI).
 The station road connects this station with the Solo-Yogyakarta highway.

-Currently this station serves loading and unloading of cement and since 26 June 2016 also serves passengers services for Prambanan Express.
+For a long time, the station served as a cement freight station.
+Since 26 June 2016, it also serves passenger services; initially via Prambanan Express before it was replaced with KAI Commuter Yogyakarta Line starting on 10 February 2021.

-Although the surrounding area is known as Prambanan, the name of this station according to data from the Nederlandsch-Indische Spoorweg Maatschappij (NIS) is written as Brambanan and has not changed until now.
+Although the surrounding area is known as Prambanan, according to data from the Nederlandsch-Indische Spoorweg Maatschappij (NIS) the station's name is written as Brambanan and has not changed since then.

 Building and layout

 Initially, this station probably had four railway tracks with line 1 being a straight line.
 Since the operation of the Yogyakarta-Solo partial double track as the Srowot-Ketandan segment in 2001 and completed as the Brambanan-Delanggu segment on 15 December 2003, line 2 of this station was made into as a straight line from Solo.
 As of 2005–2006 and fully completed in 2007, line 1 of this station has completely become a straight line towards Yogyakarta.
 Line 4 is used as a storage rail for freight train parking.

 The old station building, which was previously similar to Srowot Station and a legacy of the DKA (Djawatan Kereta Api), collapsed in the 2006 Yogyakarta earthquake.
 As its replacement, the current station building was built by the Directorate General of Railways.

 This station is on the Prambanan plain, so it is located close to various important ancient buildings, such as Prambanan Temple, Sewu Temple, Ratu Boko Complex, Sojiwan Temple, and Plaosan Temple; apart from other smaller temples.